LazurasLong/greekumipsum-core/README.md

 > Greekum Ipsum is variation of Lorem Ipsum.
 It was made by [Krzysztof Szewczyk](https://github.com/KrzysztofSzewczyk), serving same purpose as Lorem Ipsum, with another feature - creating generators of this, or even trying it out in applications or websites, can test system's capability to render unicode characters.

-This CLI app is just a simple wrapper around the original Greekum Ipsum script, made by my friend [Krzysztof Szewczyk](https://github.com/KrzysztofSzewczyk).
-All credit should go to him 😄

-You can also use the [online generator](https://krzysztofszewczyk.github.io/MiscStuff/greekum/)!

 # Install
 ```bash
 npm install --global greekumipsum-cli
 ```

+You can also use the [online generator](https://krzysztofszewczyk.github.io/MiscStuff/greekum/)!

 # Usage